lingchensanwen/QUDeval/README.md

 ## Code for Evaluation 🖥️

 *Work in progress:* We're in the process of finalizing the scripts for data processing and evaluation.
 These resources will soon be available in the [`code`](https://github.com/lingchensanwen/QUDeval/tree/main/code) folder.
+You can check the progress under this path as well.

-## UI for Collection will be posted soon.
+## UI for Collection 📁
----

-Stay tuned for more updates, and thank you for your interest in QUDeval!
+The code can be found under [this repo](https://github.com/lingchensanwen/QUD-eval-data-collection-flask)